Hey, do you struggle with charging your worth and sticking to it?

 I am learning to quantify my value.
 You should too.
 You see, I tend to belittle my skills and expertise, and in some cases, charge less due to PITY.
 But who asked for my pity?
 Many still don’t pay no matter how little you drop the fee…and that’s exactly the point…

 …That by charging less, you DEVALUE your offer and position your business as one to be pitied in return.
-And when people pay you, they don’t pay because of the value you are bringing, but because they feel they just want to do you a favour.By charging less, you DEVALUE your offer and position your business as one to be pitied in return.
+And when people pay you, they don’t pay because of the value you are bringing, but because they feel they’re doing you a favour.By charging less, you DEVALUE your offer and position your business as one to be pitied in return.
 And then when people pay you, they don't pay because of the value you are bringing, but because they feel they are doing you a favour.… Click To Tweet

 That is why you feel unhappy even after being PAID.

 This is the wrong exchange.
-And you should consider changing it in 2020.
+And you should consider changing it this year.

 Cheers to charging your worth!